Bergen County NJ Child Support Lawyers

 Child support is among the most hotly debated issues facing both married and unmarried parents, giving rise to arguments from both those providing child support and those receiving it.
 However, New Jersey views the financial support of a child as the mutual responsibility of both parents, regardless of their marital status.
 In fact, lawmakers have outlined a series of strict guidelines and calculations which are intended to ensure the accuracy and fairness of these determinations.
-Unfortunately, without extensive knowledge of this complexities of this system, you may run the risk of receiving inadequate support or financing activities that you do not feel are in your child’s best interests.
-In other cases, a substantial change in circumstances may provide grounds for a child support modification, or one parent’s failure to fulfill his or her child support responsibility may require rectification through child support enforcement.
+Unfortunately, without extensive knowledge of the system’s complexities, you may run the risk of receiving inadequate support or financing activities that you do not feel are in your child’s best interests.
+In other cases, a substantial change in circumstance may provide grounds for a child support modification, or one parent’s failure to fulfill his or her child support responsibility may require rectification through child support enforcement.
 Regardless of the specific circumstances, an experienced New Jersey child support attorney can serve as an integral asset to you and your child, ensuring that your child is supported and positioned for the best chance at a successful future.

 At Townsend, Tomaio & Newmark, our firm brings a combined 75 years of experience in New Jersey family law to each case.
-Led by our three exceptional partners, each of whom has been recognized by the Supreme Court of New Jersey as a Certified Matrimonial Law Attorney, we have accumulated a wealth of knowledge, which we leverage on a daily basis to best serve our clients and their families.
+Led by our three exceptional partners, each of whom has been recognized by the Supreme Court of New Jersey as a Certified Matrimonial Law Attorney, we have accumulated a wealth of knowledge, which we leverage daily to best serve our clients and their families.
 With a practice dedicated solely to family law, we are equipped to handle the most complex and contentious matters, whether they involve child custody, child support, divorce, paternity, or domestic violence.
 It is our passion to provide unparalleled legal representation while attending to the needs of each client as an individual with unique needs and priorities.
 To discuss your situation with one of our talented family lawyers today, simply contact our Bergen County office at 201-397-1750.
 Consultations are always free of charge.

 Determining Child Support

-New Jersey employs a system known as the “Income Shares Model,” in order to determine appropriate child support in cases involving both married and unmarried parents.
+New Jersey employs a system known as the “Income Shares Model,” to determine appropriate child support in cases involving both married and unmarried parents.
 The governing principles of this system are as follows:

 (1) Child support is a continuous duty of both parents